SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 <details>

-<summary>Node and BinaryTree classes structure</summary>
+<summary>Tree implementation structure</summary>
 <br/>
-Before digging into the expample let's see what is the node and BinaryTree classes structure? and what are their attributes?
+Before digging into the expample let's see the two main classes in the tree.
+As we explained before the tree is a collection of nodes. the tree consist of `node` which holds the node information and data, and a `tree` which holds and connect all the nodes together.
+`node` and `tree` will be the main classes.

 Node class consists of 3 attributes: `key`, `Node left` and `Node right` and a `constructor` that takes a value as a parameter and assigne it to the `key` attribute.